shaarifulislaam/social-walfare-committee/README.md

 # Social Walfare Committee
-This site was built using [GitHub Pages](https://distracted-wiles-b27fd0.netlify.app/)
+This site was built using (https://distracted-wiles-b27fd0.netlify.app/)
-- Details committee
+* Details committee
-- Add to cart
+* Add to cart
-- Total cost
+* Total cost